>

 topology: "DGX-H100", gpu_count: 8, full topology and interconnect data via nvidia-smi

 The DaemonSet deploys across all nodes regardless of silicon vendor.
-Each node runs all six discovery paths and reports whichever accelerators are present.
+Each node runs all discovery paths and reports whichever accelerators are present.
 Mixed clusters with NVIDIA, AMD, and Intel nodes each report vendor-specific detail.
 The silicon_vendor field reads "mixed" when multiple vendors are detected on the same node.
+This includes telecom Cloud RAN clusters that mix ARM Neoverse, Qualcomm Cloud AI 100, and vendor-specific silicon (see Section 7).

 # Deploy across all nodes helm install swt3 oci://ghcr.io/tenova-labs/charts/swt3-witness # Optional: use tolerations to cover tainted GPU nodes helm install swt3 oci://ghcr.io/tenova-labs/charts/swt3-witness \ --set 'tolerations[0].operator=Exists'